 What is the best way to prepare for a commercial move?

 Moving a company is a lot of work.
-Fortunately, there are steps that a business can take to prepare for the move.
+Fortunately, there are steps that a business can take to prepare for the move and keep their office moving costs low.
 Here are a few:

 - Require your employees to pack up their own desks.
 Each individual staff member should be responsible for their own items.
 Ask them to box up their office supplies and critical files.
 And don’t forget the labels!
 Each box should be labeled with their name and quantity of boxes.
 For instance: “John Smith, Box 1 of 2.”